Connie Chan (politician): Positions on housing and transit

-In 2022, Chan introduced legislation to streamline approvals for 100 percent affordable housing projects meeting the city’s labor and environmental standards.
+In 2022, Chan introduced legislation to streamline approvals for 100 percent affordable housing projects meeting the city's labor and environmental standards.
 Chan and the owners of the long vacant Alexandria Theatre announced the City and the building owner were exploring a development agreement to convert the former movie theatre into 76 housing units, with affordable housing units on-site.
 In 2025, Chan sponsored legislation establishing a special-use district to enable redevelopment of the Alexandria Theater site into approximately 75 housing units—many designed as two- and three-bedroom apartments—of which at least 12 percent are reserved as affordable.
-The ordinance also preserved significant architectural elements, including the building’s blade sign, marquee, interior murals, and chandelier.
+The ordinance also preserved significant architectural elements, including the building's blade sign, marquee, interior murals, and chandelier.

 In December 2023, Chan and Peskin asked the city attorney to sue the State of California to challenge the implementation of SB 423, a new California law (sponsored by state Senator Scott Wiener of San Francisco) that allowed streamlined approval for housing development projects.
 In their letter, Chan and Peskin asserted that the law unfairly discriminated against San Francisco, and that San Francisco had sufficiently produced market-rate housing.
 Wiener criticized Chan's and Peskin's letter as an attempt to encourage the filing of a "frivolous lawsuit" and criticized city authorities for creating "extreme impediments" to resolving the San Francisco housing shortage.

-In response to SB 423, the San Francisco Board of Supervisors passed a package to reform San Francisco’s housing permitting and review process, by a 9–2 vote, with Peskin and Chan opposing.
+In response to SB 423, the San Francisco Board of Supervisors passed a package to reform San Francisco's housing permitting and review process, by a 9–2 vote, with Peskin and Chan opposing.

-Chan co-sponsored the 2024 Affordable Housing General-Obligation Bond (Proposition A), authorizing $300 million for construction and preservation of low- and moderate-income housing, down-payment assistance, and educator housing.
-The measure passed with more than 70 percent voter support.

 Tenant protections

 Chan has placed tenant rights and eviction prevention at the center of her housing agenda.
-In 2022, she co-sponsored San Francisco’s first-in-the-nation “Union-At-Home” ordinance, which allows tenants of multi-unit buildings (five or more rental units) to form associations that collectively bargain with landlords over repairs, rent increases, and building conditions.
+In 2022, she co-sponsored San Francisco's first-in-the-nation “Union-At-Home” ordinance, which allows tenants of multi-unit buildings (five or more rental units) to form associations that collectively bargain with landlords over repairs, rent increases, and building conditions.
 The legislation was designed to strengthen tenants’ organizing power following the COVID-19 pandemic, when renters in several large complexes had sought rent relief and maintenance improvements through informal associations.

 In February 2025, Chan publicly pledged to prevent the eviction of homeless families from city-funded hotel rooms and shelter programs, calling for additional rental assistance and coordination between the Department of Homelessness and community-based organizations to keep vulnerable families housed.

-Chan has stated that protecting renters and stabilizing existing housing “is as necessary as building new homes,” and that equitable growth requires both tenant protections and affordability programs.
-Her initiatives have included expanding multilingual tenant-outreach services, prioritizing small-property landlords and nonprofit housing providers in rent-relief distributions, and supporting continued funding for Single-Room-Occupancy (SRO) housing preservation in District 1.